EdJoPaTo/wikidata-sdk-got/readme.md

 > Run wikidata-sdk requests from NodeJS without handling urls

 When working with Wikidata you can use [maxlath/wikidata-sdk](https://github.com/maxlath/wikidata-sdk).
-In order to keep small wikidata-sdk does not do requests on its own.
+In order to stay small and useable on all platforms wikidata-sdk does not do requests on its own.

-Why not use [sindresorhus/got](https://github.com/sindresorhus/got#options) for it and abstract that from you?
+Why not use [sindresorhus/got](https://github.com/sindresorhus/got#options) for it?
+As the code is the same all the time, this can be abstracted as it is done here 😎

 ## Install